 Cheapest cities in North Carolina for full coverage

-Your full coverage premium can be affected by your city and even your ZIP code, as well.
+Your full coverage premium in North Carolina can be affected by your city and even your ZIP code, as well.
 Higher cost of living areas, like Greensboro and Durham, tend to have higher average premiums.
-This could be because, in these areas, the cost of vehicle repairs and labor is higher.
+This may be due in part to these areas having generally higher costs of vehicle repairs and labor.
 Because full coverage car insurance covers damage to your vehicle, these costs can increase your premium.

 However, it is possible to still find cheap full coverage.
-The following four cities pay among the lowest full coverage rates in North Carolina:
+The following four cities pay among the lowest average rates for full coverage in North Carolina:

 |City||Average annual full coverage premium||Average monthly full coverage premium|

 Minimum coverage requirements for North Carolina drivers

 - $30,000 uninsured motorist bodily injury liability per person